Management turmoil complicates Telecom Italia bid response

 Rothschild and Lazard are now also squaring off for a role with TIM, the sources said.

-(Reporting by Elvira Pollina, Stephen Jewkes and Pamela Barbaglia, additional reporting by Gwenaelle Barzic Editing by Keith Weir and Jane Merriman)
+(Reporting by Elvira Pollina, Stephen Jewkes and Pamela Barbaglia, additional reporting by Gwenaelle Barzic Editing by Keith Weir, Jane Merriman and Susan Fenton)

 ((stephen.jewkes@thomsonreuters.com; +39.0266129695; Reuters Messaging: stephen.jewkes.thomsonreuters.com@reuters.net))